-- Transfer onto a lightly floured surface and bring together into a ball.
-Place in the fridge to rest for at least 30 minutes – if the butter is not cold when you roll the pastry, it will shrink in the oven.
+- Transfer onto a lightly floured surface and bring together into a ball, then roll between two sheets of baking paper.
+Place in the fridge to rest for at least 1 hour.

 Although the Pastry is really important, it is the quiche filling that will make or break this recipe!
 As explained above, a traditional quiche is made with 2 basic ingredients: Eggs and Cream.
 For this recipe, the Cream has been replaced with Cottage Cheese.

 I also used Leeks that I believe work perfectly with salmon.
 It brings a delicious oniony taste to the quiche that balances the fish very nicely!